 The Honors Program offers motivated students the opportunity to sharpen their research skills, broaden their knowledge across disciplines, and create unique projects tailored to their specific career goals and academic interests while collaborating with other students and in cooperation with faculty.
 In pursuit of academic excellence, students will be challenged to think critically, creatively, and in divergent ways.

-Entering freshmen with a high school GPA of 3.5 or equivalent and CCC students with a cumulative GPA of 3.5 and at least 12 credit hours earned are eligible to take Honors courses, either toward an Honors diploma or to simply enhance their academic work across disciplines.
+Entering freshmen with a high school GPA of 3.5 or equivalent and CCC students with a cumulative GPA of 3.5 and at least 12 credit hours earned are eligible to take Honors courses, either toward and Honors diploma or to simply enhance their academic work across disciplines.

 Existing courses taken for Honors credit

-Any CCC course can be taken for Honors credit provided that the student and instructor agree on the additional curriculum and work that must be completed in order for the student to earn Honors credit.
-To take an existing course for Honors credit, an interested student should approach his or her instructor within the first three weeks of the semester and ask if he or she can take the course for Honors credit.
-The student and instructor should write up and sign a brief "Honors Contract" that outlines the additional curriculum, work and instructor-student contact time that the student must complete and forward it to the Honors Program Coordinator for approval by the Honors Committee.
+Any CCC course can be taken for Honors credit provided that the student and instructor agree on the additional curriculum and work that must be completed in order for the student to earn honors credit.
+To take an existing course for Honors credit, an interested student should approach his or her instructor within the first five weeks of the semester and ask if he or she can take the course for Honors credit.
+The student and instructor should write up and sign a brief “Honors Contract” that outlines the additional curriculum, work and instructor-student contact time that the student must complete and forward it to the Honors Program Coordinator for approval by the Honors Committee.

 Honors Designated Courses